 Now, this product does contain fragrances.
 It's also not suitable for cloth diapers.
 However, you can use it to hand wash items in your bathroom sink, and you can load it into a regular or high-efficiency washer.
 It's also free of dyes and the scent will leave your newborn's clothes smelling very clean.

-Best for Little Ones: Noodle & Boo Ultra-Safe Laundry Detergent
+Best for Little Ones: Noodle & Boo Ultra-Safe Laundry Detergent for Baby

 Tested by pediatricians